-If the applicant replies to the invitation under Rule 63(1) but in his reply indicates subject-matter which it is still not possible to search in full, the Search Division will determine the subject-matter to search, but will do so in a way which is consistent with the applicant's response, to the extent that this is possible, or in exceptional cases may determine that no meaningful search is possible at all.
+If the applicant replies applicants reply to the invitation under Rule 63(1) but in histheir reply indicates indicate subject-matter which it is still not possible to search in full, the search division will determine the subject-matter to search, but will do so in a way which is consistent with the applicant's response, to the extent that this is possible, or in exceptional cases may determine that no meaningful search is possible at all.

-Furthermore, the applicant may, in reply to an invitation under Rule 63, file arguments against the findings in the invitation requesting as a main request that the claims as filed be completely searched and as an auxiliary request, in case the examiner is not convinced, indicate specific subject-matter to be searched (see also H‑III, 3.2).
+Furthermore, the applicant may, in reply to an invitation under Rule 63, file arguments against the findings in the invitation requesting as a main request that the claims as filed be completely searched and as an auxiliary request, in the case that the search division is not convinced, indicate specific subject-matter to be searched (see also H‑III, 3.2).

-A telephone consultation may take place if the applicant phones the examiner to enquire about the course of action after an invitation under Rule 63 has been sent.
-The consultation should be limited to formal issues concerning the content of the invitation and the options available to the applicant.
-The examiner writes minutes of the telephone consultation.
+A telephone consultation may take place if the applicant phones the search division to enquire about the course of action after an invitation under Rule 63 has been sent.
+The consultation is limited to formal issues concerning the content of the invitation and the options available to the applicant.
+The search division writes minutes of the telephone consultation, which are sent to the applicant (without time limit) for information only.
 The time limit set with the invitation is still applicable for the applicant to file a written reply; the telephone consultation per se does not constitute a valid reply.